 We are open Monday to Friday, 9.30am - 4pm.
 Make sure you drop in to see us before we take a short break from 4pm on December 24!
 We will re-open at 9.30am on January 4, 2021.
-Food Bank will be closed during that time.
-Contact us: on 5120 3850 on our Facebook page leave a private message by email info@churchill. org.au One of the people who we hope will be putting his feet up for a few days is our hardworking Vice President, Milton Sheilds.
-Here we find out a little more about him: "I have been involved with the Churchill Neighbourhood Centre through the Churchill Community Garden for approximately six years.
+Food Bank will be closed during that Contact us:

+on 5120 3850 on our Facebook page leave a private message by email info@churchill. org.au One of the people who we hope will be putting his feet up for a few days is our hardworking Vice President.
+Milton Sheilds.
+Here we find out a little more about him: "I have been involved the Churchill Neighbourhood Centre through the Churchill Community Garden for approximately six years.
 As well as the garden I am now the Vice President of the Neighbourhood Centre Board.
 The CNC exists to serve the people of Churchill to help connect them, share and develop their abilities, empower, and have a more fulfilling life.
 I have been volunteering in various capacities for quite a long time.
 It gives me a lot of satisfaction when I volunteer.
-Living a life where you can make a difference no matter how small is my way of living my life.
+Living a life where you can make a difference no matter how small is my way

-My Christian faith is very place to place to live.
+My Christian faith is very important to me so I am very involved in my Church.
+The Church I belong to is a Cooperation of the Anglican, Churches of Christ and Uniting Churches which is a very unique way of experiencing church.
+My wife and I live on a lifestyle block so there is always something to do.
+Churchill is a great little place to live.
 I have been part of a committee that runs the Lake Tyers Camp and Caravan Park at Lake Tyers Beach for around 25 years.
 So if camping/staying in a cabin is your idea of a holiday I can certainly recommend our caravan park."
 Very best wishes from all of us at the Churchill Neighbourhood Centre